-We are largely dependent on the success of our two investigational drug candidates: QNEXA, for treatment of obesity, and avanafil, for treatment of erectile dysfunction, and cannot be certain that either investigational drug candidate will receive timely regulatory approval, if at all, or be successfully commercialized.
+We are largely dependent on the success of our two investigational drug candidates: Qnexa, for treatment of obesity, and avanafil, for treatment of erectile dysfunction, and cannot be certain that either investigational drug candidate will receive timely regulatory approval, if at all, or be successfully commercialized.

 We currently have only a limited number of investigational drug candidates in clinical development, and our business depends on their successful development and, if approved, commercialization.
-The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of drug products are subject to extensive regulation by the U.S. Food and Drug Administration, or FDA, and other regulatory authorities in the U.S. and other countries, which regulations differ by agency and country.
-We are not permitted to market our investigational drug candidates in the U.S. until we receive approval of a new drug application, or NDA, from the FDA, or in any foreign countries until we receive the requisite approval from the regulatory authorities of such countries.
+The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of drug products are subject to extensive regulation by the U.S. Food and Drug

+Administration, or FDA, and other regulatory authorities in the U.S. and other countries, which regulations differ by agency and country.
+We are not permitted to market our investigational drug candidates in the U.S. until we receive approval of a New Drug Application, or NDA, from the FDA, or in any foreign countries until we receive the requisite approval from the regulatory authorities of such countries.

-Regulatory approval of an NDA or NDA supplement is not guaranteed.
+Regulatory approval of an NDA is not guaranteed.
 Despite the time and expense exerted, failure can occur at any stage, and we could encounter problems that cause us to abandon clinical trials or to repeat or perform additional pre-clinical studies and clinical trials.
 The number of pre-clinical studies and clinical trials that will be required for FDA approval varies depending on the investigational drug candidate, the disease or condition that the investigational drug candidate is designed to target and the regulations applicable to any particular investigational drug candidate.
-The FDA may also ask for retrospective observational study or trials.
-A retrospective observational study or trial, also referred to as a historical study or trial, is a study in which the medical records of groups of individuals with certain characteristics are assessed for a particular outcome.
-In summary, in a retrospective observational study, all the events-exposure and subsequent development of the event, have already occurred in the past.
-We merely collect the data now, and establish the risk of developing an event if exposed to a particular risk factor.
-On the other hand, a prospective study is typically conducted by starting with two groups at the current point, and following up in the future for occurrence of an event, if any.
+The FDA may also ask for retrospective observational studies or trials.
+These studies are designed to assess a certain risk or outcome of interest that may be attributed to a particular drug exposure.
+A typical retrospective observational study involves the review and analysis of existing medical records or claims of groups of individuals that have been exposed to a certain medication to determine the incidence of a particular outcome.
+These results are compared to those from a similar group of individuals that have not been exposed to the medication of interest.
+In cases where the outcome of interest is rare, inadequate sample size can make interpretation of results difficult.